markglh/composing-microservices-with-sbt-docker/README.md

 ## Blog part 2
-In part one we learned about our Microservices, we dockerized them using `sbt-docker`, created our `entry point`  and finally configured them for Cassandra.
+In part one we learned about our Microservices, we dockerized them using `sbt-docker`, created our `entry point`,  and finally configured them for Cassandra.

 That’s all well and good, but we can’t even run them yet - so let’s get cracking!!